 MrBeast’s career trajectory proves that online success is possible after overcoming the struggle to find a niche.
-In 2012, a 13-year-old Jimmy Donaldson, known as MrBeast, uploaded his first video.
+In 2012, a 13-year-old Jimmy Donaldson, known as MrBeast, uploaded his first video and became a YouTube content creator.
 On a constant search for trendy topics that would resonate with YouTube’s algorithm, MrBeast tested various genres – recording himself playing video games, guessing other YouTubers’ earnings, and commenting on online beefs between rival creators.

 Today, Jimmy has 64.1M YouTube subscribers, 13.1M Instagram followers and makes a living primarily through deals with brands such as the shopping assistant app Honey.
 Late last year, Insider estimated the YouTube star’s net worth at $24 million.